ipetkov/crane/docs/API.md

 At least one of the above attributes must be specified, or an error will be raised during evaluation.

+### `lib.vendorCargoRegistries`

+`vendorCargoRegistries :: set -> set`

+Creates the derivations necessary to download all crates from all registries referenced by a `Cargo.lock` file, and prepare the vendored directories which cargo can use for subsequent builds without needing network access.

+#### Input attributes
+* `cargoConfigs`: a list of paths to all `.cargo/config.toml` files which may appear in the project
+* `lockPackages`: a list of all `[[package]]` entries found in the project's `Cargo.lock` file (parsed via `fromTOML`)

+#### Output attributes
+* `config`: the configuration entires needed to point cargo to the vendored crates.
+This is intended to be appended to `$CARGO_HOME/config.toml` verbatim
+* `sources`: an attribute set of all the newly created cargo sources' names to their location in the Nix store

 ### `lib.writeTOML`

 `writeTOML :: String -> String -> drv`